Gogi Alauddin

 Gogi Alauddin (born September 9, 1950, in Lahore, Pakistan) is a former squash player from Pakistan.
 He was one of the game's leading players in the 1970s.

-Gogi won the British Amateur championship in 1970 and 1971, and the Pakistan Open in 1972 and 1973.
+Gogi won the British Amateur Championship in 1970 and 1971, and the Pakistan Open in 1972 and 1973.
 He was also runner-up at the British Open in 1973 and 1975.
-He reached a career-high world ranking of World No. 2.
+In the 1973 British Open, Gogi defeated the great Geoff Hunt in the semi-finals but lost to Jonah Barrington in the final.
+Gogi reached a career-high world ranking of World No. 2.

 Since retiring as a player, he has worked as a squash coach.
-He is considered to be the best squash coach of all time by many professionals.
-His son is the captain of the Trinity College Squash Team, which once defeated the Harvard Squash Team as well.
+He is considered one of the best squash coaches of all time by many professionals.
+His son is the captain of the Trinity College squash team, which once defeated the Harvard squash team as well.